Fred VanVleet: Junior year

-VanVleet was Preseason All-American first team selection by USA Today, Blue Ribbon College Basketball Yearbook, Bleacher Report, CBSSports.com, Sports Illustrated, and Associated Press.
-He was a second team selection by Athlon Sports, SB Nation, and NBCSports.com.
+VanVleet was Preseason All-American first-team selection by USA Today, Blue Ribbon College Basketball Yearbook, Bleacher Report, CBSSports.com, Sports Illustrated and Associated Press.
+He was a second-team selection by Athlon Sports, SB Nation and NBCSports.com.
 In its preseason top 100 player ranking, VanVleet was listed at number 5 by ESPN.
-VanVleet was named to the 36-man Bob Cousy Award Preseason Watch List.
-He was also listed as a John R. Wooden Award Preseason Top 50 candidate and an Oscar Robertson Trophy Watch List selection.
+He was named to the 36-man Bob Cousy Award Preseason Watch List.
+VanVleet was also listed as a John R. Wooden Award Preseason Top 50 candidate and an Oscar Robertson Trophy Watch List selection.
 VanVleet was also included in the early December Naismith Award top 50 watch list.

-On November 14, VanVleet tallied 7 steals in the opener against New Mexico State, which tied a school record.
-On December 3, against #25 Utah VanVleet, helped Wichita State recover from a 9-point deficit in the final 2:45 of regulation with 8 points (including two three-point shots in the final 1:15) and an assist on a three-point shot, but with 7 seconds remaining in overtime and Wichita trailing by one, he missed the front end of a one and one.
-In his return visit to Chicago and the Gentile Center to play Loyola on January 11, he again was perfect from the field with a 5-for-5 performance and added a career-high tying 10 assists (as well as 6 rebounds and 3 steals) for his first career double-double.
-VanVleet, however, snapped his perfect streak of 20 free throws made in his home state with a 3-for-4 performance.
+On November 14, VanVleet had seven steals in the opener against New Mexico State, tying a school record.
+On December 3, against #25 Utah, VanVleet helped Wichita State recover from a nine-point deficit in the final 2:45 of regulation with eight points (including two three-point shots in the final 1:15) and an assist on a three-point shot, but with seven seconds remaining in overtime and Wichita trailing by one, he missed the front end of a one and one.
+In his return visit to Chicago and the Gentile Center to play Loyola on January 11, VanVleet was perfect from the field again with a 5-for-5 performance and added a career-high-tying 10 assists (as well as 6 rebounds and 3 steals) for his first career double-double.
+However, VanVleet snapped his perfect streak of 20 free throws made in his home state with a 3-for-4 performance.
 In the rematch against Loyola on January 28, VanVleet posted a career-high 27 points.
-On February 7, VanVleet posted the first triple double for Wichita State Shockers men's basketball in 43 years with a 10-point 10-rebound 11-assist 4-steal performance against Missouri State.
-On February 16, VanVleet was Missouri Valley Conference Co-Player of the Week (with Seth Tuttle).
-On February 26, VanVleet broke the all-time Wichita State career assist record against Evansville with 431 assists, surpassing Warren Jabali who had 429 and Toure Murry who had 430.
+On February 7, he posted the first triple-double for Wichita State Shockers men's basketball in 43 years with a 10-point, 10-rebound and 11-assist performance (to go along with four steals) against Missouri State.
+On February 16, VanVleet was MVC Co-player of the Week (with Seth Tuttle).
+On February 26, he broke the all-time Wichita State career assist record against Evansville with 431 assists, surpassing Warren Jabali who had 429 and Toure' Murry who had 430.
 VanVleet was one of 17 finalists for the Cousy Award.
-The Shockers defeated Northern Iowa on February 28 to win the Missouri Valley Conference regular season title.
-In the opening game of the 2015 NCAA Men's Division I Basketball Tournament for the Shockers, VanVleet matched a career high with 27 points against Indiana.
+The Shockers defeated Northern Iowa on February 28 to win the MVC regular-season title.
+In the opening game of the 2015 NCAA Division I men's basketball tournament for the Shockers, VanVleet matched a career high with 27 points against Indiana.
 He finished the tournament with 17-point and 25-point performances against #2-seeded Kansas and #3-seeded Notre Dame, respectively.
-For the season, he repeated as the Missouri Valley Conference in assists per game (5.23) leader.
+For the season, VanVleet repeated as the MVC in assists per game (5.23) leader.

-VanVleet was named an All-MVC first team selection following the regular season.
+VanVleet was named an All-MVC first-team selection following the regular season.
 He was also recognized by the Associated Press as an honorable mention selection for its All-America team.